Talks2Bots/protocolprimer/_posts/2025-05-09-understanding-the-bitcoin-mempool.md

 ---
-title: "Understanding the Bitcoin Mempool"
+title: "Understanding the Bitcoin Mempool: The Waiting Room for Transactions"
-date: 2025-05-08
+date: 2025-05-09
 categories:
   - node-basics
 tags: